stjudecloud/university/docs/genomics-platform/workflow-guides/sequencerr/index.md

 ![](./Sequencerr_log_in_1.png)

-!!!warning For Manuscript Reviewers only
-Please select **_DNAnexus account_** option to log in.

-Follow the stepwise instructions available in the **PDF [here](./SequencErr_Instructions.pdf)** .
-!!!

-General users please refer to the following instructions.
+Please refer to the following instructions.

 ![](./Sequencerr_log_in_2.png)